 The Health and Safety of your child is a matter of major importance to all of us.
 In order to protect the children in the program who are well, we have very stringent rules about sick children.
 These rules are in compliance with all Commonwealth of Virginia regulations.

+Under no circumstances may a parent bring a sick child to the Early Learning Center if the child shows any signs of illness (see symptoms requiring removal of care below) or is unable to participate in the normal routine and regular activities.
 Staff members will observe the health of each child, each day, as they enter the program, noting any fever, bumps, bruises, burns, etc. We will notify you if your child shows symptoms of an illness.
 For the below common illness and injuries, the child must be removed from participation with other children and the child's authorized person(s) are required to pick-up the child immediately.
 A late fee may be applied if your child is not picked-up immediately after notification of illness.

-- Vomiting or diarrhea (Child can return to the program when symptom-free for 72 hours) - Contagious illness evidenced by sniffles, reddened eyes, sore throat, constant cough heavy nasal discharge, headache, etc. (Child can return to the program when symptom-free for 72 hours) - Child's temperature > 100\ (Child can return to the program when symptom free for 72 hours) - Allergic reaction - Severe bleeding - Possible sprain or break - Head lice (Child can return once it has been treated.
-Must be checked by a staff member prior to the student returning.) - Ringworm (Must be treated and area must be covered; if it cannot be covered, we will need a doctor's note for the student to return) - COVID-19 (positive, suspected to be positive, or exposed to a person that is positive with COVID-19).
+- Vomiting or diarrhea (Child can return to the program when symptom free for 24 hours.) - Contagious illness evidenced by sniffles, reddened eyes, sore throat, constant cough, heavy nasal discharge, headache, etc. (Child can return to the program when symptom free for 24 hours.) - Child's temperature > 100 (Child can return to the program when symptom free for 24 hours.) - Allergic reaction - Severe bleeding - Possible sprain or break - Head lice (Child can return once it has been treated.
+Must be checked by a staff member prior to the student returning.) - Ring Worm (Must be treated and area must be covered; if it cannot be covered, we will need a doctor's note for the student to return.) - COVID-19 (positive, suspected to be positive, or exposed to a person that is positive with COVID-19). - Child is irritable, continuously crying, or requires more attention than we can provide without impacting the health, safety or well-being of the other children in our care